No. 1 Court (Wimbledon): Current No. 1 Court

-The current No. 1 Court in Aorangi Park was built in 1997, with a spectator capacity of 11,432.
-It was opened on 23 June 1997 and as part of the opening ceremony a salver was presented to 10 former champions who had won at least three singles titles.
+The current No. 1 Court in Aorangi Park was built in 1997, at which time it had a spectator capacity of 11,432.
+It was opened on 23 June 1997 for the 1997 Wimbledon Championships.
+As part of the opening ceremony, a salver was presented to 10 former champions who had won at least three singles titles.
 (Note: The recipients of the silver salver were Louise Brough, Rod Laver, Margaret Court, Billie Jean King, John Newcombe, Chris Evert, Martina Navratilova, John McEnroe, Boris Becker and Pete Sampras.
 The only surviving absentees were Maria Bueno, Björn Borg who declined to attend and Steffi Graf who was recovering from knee surgery.)
 The first match played on the new court was between Tim Henman and Daniel Nestor.

+No. 1 Court also occasionally plays host to Great Britain's home Davis Cup ties, because Centre Court is reserved for the Grand Slam tournament, with the one exception of the 2012 Olympic Games; the Olympic tournament used Centre Court, No. 1 Court and other courts.

 Retractable roof

 No. 1 Court seen under renovation works in April 2017.

 In April 2013, the All England Club confirmed its intention to build a retractable roof over No. 1 Court.
 As well as a retractable roof, the seating capacity of the court was increased by approximately 1,000 to seat 12,345 people.

 The roof was completed in time for the 2019 Championships, with it being unveiled at a celebratory event attended by legendary former players in May 2019.
 The roof was closed for the first time in a competitive match on 3 July 2019 when Coco Gauff played Magdaléna Rybáriková, the match being moved from an outside court.
 The roof was closed again on 4 July 2019 during the Men's Doubles first round match featuring Andy Murray and Pierre-Hugues Herbert.